risckaust/risc-documentations/docs/source/1-z-robot-navigation.rst

 Now it's time to control rover from the joystick.

 We will need a computer running Ubuntu with Joystick connected to it.
 To establish Odroid communication with that computer, we will setup ROS Network.
 The Odroid on the rover will be the ROS Master.
 The joystick commands will be converted to position setpoints.
 The difference between rover own position and the goal position will be error for the PID controller.
-The output of PID controller will be published  ``mavros/rc/override`` topic and "simulate" the transmitter sticks movements.
+The output of PID controller will be published to ``mavros/rc/override`` topic and "simulate" the transmitter sticks movements.

 Setup a ROS Network
 -------

 First let's tell computer running Ubuntu that Odroid is the **Master** in the ROS network by editing ``.bashrc`` file.
-Open terminal and open ``.bashrc`` file for editing.
+Open terminal and open ``.bashrc`` file for editing on the computer with joystick.

 .. code-block:: bash